 New Element of Danger on the Streets

-It’s clear that these self-driving cars, while supposedly being the “way of the future” are also hazardous to other drivers on the roads.
+It’s clear that these self-driving cars, while supposedly the “way of the future” are also hazardous to other drivers on the roads.
 Too many things can go wrong.
 The emergency braking features could be turned off.
 The computer that drives the car could become confused and swerve into another lane or even oncoming traffic.
 Since the average driver can’t tell which vehicles are self-driven (due to the human “back up driver”), these cars create a precarious situation.
-They are a potential danger to everyone around them, including the pedestrians.
+They are a potential danger to everyone around them, including pedestrians.
 Until the technology has advanced to the point that it’s fool-proof, the potential for danger is very high.
-Other people on the road could end up in fatal accidents due to these autonomous vehicles.
-That’s a loss of life that shouldn’t have occurred.

 Hurt In A Collision With a Self-Driving Car?

-If you were in a car crash caused by a self-driving autonomous vehicle, then you have options.
-The other driver, which in this case, includes the vehicle’s manufacturer, might be at fault.
-You need to contact me in order to receive the compensation that you might be due.
-I’ll fight for you and I’ll Make Them Pay!®
+If you were injured in a car accident caused by a self-driving autonomous vehicle, you have options.
+The other driver, which in this case, includes the vehicle’s manufacturer, may be at fault.
+Call me as soon as possible to discuss your claim.
+As your injury attorney, I’ll work on your behalf to ensure you are fairly compensated, and I’ll Make Them Pay!®